 Gdańsk Zoo is one of 24 zoological gardens in Poland.
 According to the Polish Nature Conservation Act, only animals born and raised outside of their natural environment, which do not have a chance to survive outside of a garden can be kept in zoos, or if it is necessary to protect the population or species, or for scientific purposes.

-Are you planning to visit Poland?
+Planning to visit Poland?
 In this article, you will find useful information about the Gdańsk Zoo: from interesting facts to opening hours, entry fee and more.
-Note: This is not a sponsored article, it includes purely my personal experience.
-All photos were taken by me.

 Where is the Gdańsk Zoo?